Step 4: Full View

 Client C's ethics complaint alleges incompetence in services that are similar in nature to the design services and CPM scheduling Engineer A is actively performing for Client B. The overlap between the subject matter of the complaint and the active engagement means the complaint is directly probative of the quality of work Client B is currently receiving, not merely a background professional matter.

-Maintain Complete Silence on Complaint Board's choice Treat the allegation-adjudication distinction as a complete shield and disclose nothing about the pending complaint to Client B, relying on the principle that an unproven allegation does not carry the moral weight necessary to compel disclosure.
+O1 Treat the allegation-adjudication distinction as a complete shield and disclose nothing about the pending complaint to Client B, relying on the principle that an unproven allegation does not carry the moral weight necessary to compel disclosure.
+Board's choice

-Provide Limited Contextualized Background Proactively offer Client B a brief, dispassionate account of the pending complaint — identifying it as an unresolved allegation, affirming confidence in the competence being applied to Client B's project, and preserving Client B's ability to respond to third-party inquiries — without conceding the validity of Client C's allegation.
+O2 Proactively offer Client B a brief, dispassionate account of the pending complaint: identifying it as an unresolved allegation, affirming confidence in the competence being applied to Client B's project, and preserving Client B's ability to respond to third-party inquiries, without conceding the validity of Client C's allegation.

 The Prudential Disclosure Recommendation advises that voluntary disclosure of limited background information would have been the wiser course.
 The Faithful Agent Obligation requires Engineer A to act in Client B's best interest, including enabling informed decision-making.
 The Allegation-Adjudication Distinction holds that an unproven complaint does not compel full disclosure.
 The Pending Complaint Voluntary Background Disclosure Opportunity State recognizes that a professional not compelled to disclose may nonetheless have a prudential opportunity to provide limited, dispassionate context.